Raising Real Men’s Gift Guide for Boys

 The Five Little Peppers, a real classic, teaches that people are more important than things.
 The sequel, Five Little Peppers Midway, shows how to remember that when times are good, too.
 Such a fun way to teach your kids to value their family!

 An all-time favorite of our boys is Men of Iron by Howard Pyle, a story of honor and courage in the Middle Ages – a great gift to go along with our chainmail kit and swords!
+Another favorite is The Sky Pilot, the story of a missionary to the wild men of the Canadian frontier.
+Every Christian in America new of this book a hundred years ago.

 Our teens begged us to do Captains Courageous, a book that really influenced them.
 It’s the story of a rich boy who fell off an oceanliner and was rescued by a fishing vessel.
 The fishermen didn’t believe his story, so impressed him as cabin boy until their voyage was over.
 He learned how to work and how to become a man.
 A great story by Rudyard Kipling!